ramit21/react-burger-app/README.md

 Q. When to use Redux, when to use Component's State?

 Ans.
 You may share the state of a component to its child components by passing it via props.
-But you can't share state between components of different hierarchy.
+But you can't share state between components of different hierarchy in the component tree.
 That's where Redux comes to rescue.
 Ideally, component specific state should be used for UI specific properties only, for eg. mantaining a loading variable for showing the spinner; or a variable to hold the value of text input field.
 For most of the cases, Redux should be put to use for state management.
 Also when using routing, you could pass the data via query params, but the cleaner way is to use redux.

 Steps to setup Redux in react app: